zebpalmer/WeatherAlerts/README.rst

 About
 ======

-This project module started as part of another project of mine.
+This python module started as part of another project of mine.
 But since this provided additional functionality, I've decided to move it to it's own project and open source it.

 This code is provided under GPLv3 (see LICENSE.txt).
 If you do make improvements, please contribute back to this project.
 I certainly welcome new features, improvments and of course bug fixes.
 You can submit a git pull request or email me: zeb@zebpalmer.com

-You can this project lives at `git.zebpalmer.com/nws-alerts <http://git.zebpalmer.com/nws-alerts>`_  For current documentation, visit the `Wiki <http://git.zebpalmer.com/nws-alerts/wiki/Home>`_
+You can this project lives at `git.zebpalmer.com/WeatherAlerts <http://github.com/zebpalmer/WeatherAlerts>`_  For current documentation, visit the `Wiki <http://github.com/zebpalmer/WeatherAlerts/wiki/Home>`_

 **About The Author**